ropensci/roweb3/content/blog/2024-06-21-news-june-2024/index.md

 On Wednesday, we showcased the [Champions Program](https://ropensci.org/champions/), sharing Champions' projects, training materials, and the results of the two-year pilot.
 We had the chance to chat and learn about many other projects during these sessions.

 Yanina participated in the closing panel on _Case Study Session 3: Demonstrating Impact of Open Science_ to explore the challenges of using traditional academic metrics to measure project impact and emphasize alternative approaches.
-In [her talk](/events/czi-2024/), Yani introduced the work different rOpenSci members do, the tools and metrics we use to capture their stories, and the impact we achieve together.
+In [her talk](/events/czi-2024/), Yani introduced the work done by different rOpenSci members, the tools and metrics we use to capture their stories, and the impact we achieve together.

 ### The rOpenSci community at upcoming events